Backbase/project-golden-samples/development/kubernetes/README.md

 Once everything is installed and the cluster is up and running you can execute the following steps:

-* Run `setup-backbase-credentials.sh` to set up helm and container repositories.
+* Run `setup-backbase-credentials.sh` to set up helm and images repositories.
 * Run `echo '127.0.0.1 kubernetes.docker.internal' | sudo tee -a /etc/hosts` to enable the ingress to expose the internal endpoints.
-* Obtain the [employee-web-app-essentials](../images/employee-web-app-essentials/README.md) image as it is not yet public available.
+* Obtain the [harbor.backbase.eu/development/employee-web-app-essentials](../images/employee-web-app-essentials/README.md) image as it is not yet public available.
 * Run: `helmfile sync`.